The Strategic Meetings Management Guide

 Today’s meeting planners are often juggling several responsibilities at any given time.
 From scheduling and logistics to budget and engagement, there are many moving parts to keep track of in order to have the most successful meetings possible.
 It’s why when meetings aren’t meeting stakeholders’ expectations, it can be difficult for planners to pin down exactly where they can make improvements and reach their goals.

-Within this guide, you will receive the tools and knowledge to become a meeting strategist for your organization.
+Within the Strategic Meetings Management Guide, you will receive the tools and knowledge to become a meeting strategist for your organization.
 That means you will know the most efficient way to source your meeting venue, what event software to use, how to properly budget for your event, and finally how to measure your total meeting spend and return.
 In the end, you will know how to properly evaluate all of your meetings to ensure that you are making the most cost-effective choices that will lead to better meeting results overall.

 How to Source the Perfect Meeting Venue for Your Attendees